kora-projects/kora-docs/mkdocs/docs/en/documentation/validation.md

     class Example(val fooValidator: Validator<Foo>)
     ```

-Created validators can be implemented as dependencies in any component, in the examples above the validator for the `Foo` class,
+Generated validators can be injected as dependencies into any component.
-can be implemented by its signature `Validator<Foo>` as a component dependency and used manually for validation.
+In the example above, the validator for `Foo` is injected by the `Validator<Foo>` signature and can be used manually.

-The validator returns a list of violations after validation, they can be used to manually compose the error either
+The `validate(...)` method returns a list of `Violation`.
-you can use the `validateAndThrow` method which throws a `ViolationException` exception in case of a validation error.
+You can process this list yourself or call `validateAndThrow(...)`, which throws `ViolationException` if there are violations.

-### Field validation { #field-validation }
+### Field Validation { #field-validation }

-It is expected to use a special provided validation [annotation](#validation-annotations) validation set for field validation.
+Field validation uses the set of [annotations](#validation-annotations) provided by the module.

-An example of an object marked up for validation looks like this:
+An object marked for validation looks like this:

 ===! ":fontawesome-brands-java: `Java`"